microsoft/satcheljs/docs/best-practices/mutators-and-orchestrators.md

 Orchestrators are the Swiss army knife of Satchel.
 They may do a variety of things:

-* Perform async operations.
+* **Perform async operations.**
-  Typically the orchestrator will dispatch an initial action (e.g. to show a loading indicator), perform the async operation, and then dispatch another action (e.g. to store the results and hide the loading indicator).
+  Typically the orchestrator will dispatch an initial action (e.g. to show a loading indicator), perform the async operation, and then dispatch another action (e.g. to further transform and store the results and hide the loading indicator).

-* Coordinate between different stores.
+* **Coordinate between different stores.**
   A large app will typically have multiple stores that are decoupled from each other, so an orchestrator is where you can coordinate operations that span multiple stores.
   For instance, you might need to perform an operation in one store based on the state of another store.

-* Dispatch several actions in a particular order.
+* **Dispatch several actions in a particular order.**
   This might be necessary if a series of mutators need to be triggered in a particular sequence.

 Before you use an orchestrator to coordinate things, consider whether the orchestrator is really necessary.
 Can Satchel's dispatcher provide the coordination for you simply by subscribing two or more independent mutators to the action?